-- They say they would be prepared to pay more for care if they can afford it, they get better care in return, and everyone contributes
+They say they would be prepared to pay more for care if they can afford it, get better care in return and everyone contributes

-A new report by Age UK - 'Why call it care when no one cares?' - summarises the results of a series of listening events the Charity has held with older people who are receiving care and their family carers over the last two months.
-127 people participated in 13 sessions in total, which took place in the North, Midlands and South of England, in urban and rural places, and in more affluent and poorer areas.
+A new report by Age UK, “Why call it care when no-one cares?”, summarises the results of a series of listening events the Charity has held with older people who are receiving care and their family carers over the last two months.
+One hundred and twenty seven people participated in thirteen sessions in total, which took place in the North, Midlands and South of England, in urban and rural places, and in more affluent and poorer areas.

 At each event the local MP joined for the final hour to hear directly from their constituents.
-These events included the Prime Minister, the Secretary of State for Health and Care, and the Shadow Secretaries of State for Health and Social Care and of Housing, Communities and Local Government.
+They included the Prime Minister, the Secretary of State for Health and Care, and the Shadow Secretaries of State for Health and Social Care and of Housing, Communities and Local Government.

 Most of the older people who took part and their family carers were receiving care at home, but some were receiving care in a care home or supporting a loved one there.